Ogglord/birdie/README.md

  - VLC
  - Discord

-Adding new apps should preferably be done using flatpak or AppImages.
+Adding new apps should preferably be done using flatpak, distrobox export or AppImages.

 ## Credits